kubeflow/website/content/en/docs/components/training/overview.md

 Training Operator is responsible to schedule the appropriate Kubernetes workloads to implement various distributed training strategies for different ML frameworks.
-The following examples show how Training Operator allows to run distributed PyTorch and Tensorflow on Kubernetes.
+The following examples show how Training Operator allows to run distributed PyTorch and TensorFlow on Kubernetes.

 ### Distributed Training for PyTorch